marta-krzyk-dev/SpitGame/README.md

 - [x] Create player with 15+ character name, check score table
 - [ ] Play 2 full rounds
 - [ ] Have both players outta moves
+- [ ] In the second round, the winner must be their cards

 TODOs
-- [ ] Move AskForName to pLayer class?
 - [ ] Merge method GetInputWithAllowedAnswers into GetInput
 - [ ] Uniform print cards methods (remove some if possible)